ovotech/go-sync/doc.md

 import "github.com/ovotech/go-sync/pkg/sync"
 ```

-Package sync provides a way to synchronise membership of arbitrary services.
+Package sync is the logic that synchronises adapters together, and determines what should be where.

 ## Index